-The contaminant risk for bacteria and viruses is "very high".
-Typically, coliform detection in raw water samples collected from surface water sources is normal.
+The contaminant risk for bacteria and viruses is "high".
+Typically, there is positive coliform detection in water samples, which is normal in samples of raw water collected from surface water sources.
 (See Chart 2 - Contaminant Risks for Bacteria and Viruses in Appendix D).